 With this type of kitchen cabinet refinishing more specialized having Solid Oak kitchen cabinets, I hope this will be a benefit to you.
 Saving money and time, updating your kitchen cabinets what it would cost hundreds of dollars, only a few.

 Sikkens Cetol Door and Window is a superior Clear finish that bonds seals and protects faded worn kitchen cabinets, as well as windows and doors.
 Should be hand brushed, using a high quality Chinese bristle brush.

 Brushing this product requires some fiance, as you do not want to get in a hurry.
 Using a 3-4" Oil brush will speed up the brushing, as you take your time, making this all even.
 Must keep a wet edge, brushing several times, long strokes, 2-3 times in each spot, working it in.

 Better to go two light coats than one heavy, as this product tends to sag, not drying very quickly.
 Best to reevaluate your work 15-20 minutes after you have brushed a certain area, catching any sags with a quick light brush stroke, for a professional kitchen cabinet refinishing project.

 House painting in Denver always keeping the painting customer in mind, saving the customer time and money, providing professional house painting services throughout Denver Front Range and Colorado by one of Denver's leading painting contractors, Cal Phillips and Eco Paint, Inc. Specializing in complete interior and exterior painting services for homes and offices in Colorado.

-I hope you've enjoyed this refinishing kitchen cabinet painting tip, and can always join us at the Painting Forum for any painting questions, as we always try making ourselves available for those who need them.
-Make a quick comment below, letting me know what you think.
+I hope you've enjoyed this refinishing kitchen cabinet painting tips.
+Comment below, letting me know what you think.